-2.12 DEMO MODE (FOR DEALER USE)
+2.13 DEMO MODE (FOR DEALER USE)

 In Demonstration Mode the GPS Chart Plotter automatically places a Destination point on the Chart page and simulates navigation to the point.
 Also, the active page displayed on the screen changes every 10 seconds.
-The pages are shown in the following order: Start-up screen, GPS Status page, Chart/Compass tape page, Chart/Fish Finder page, Fish Finder Full page, Radar page, Navigation page, Highway page, Celestial page, NMEA Display page.
+The pages are shown in the following order: Start-Up page, GPS Status page, Chart/Compass tape page, Chart/Fish Finder page, Fish Finder full page, Radar page, Navigation page, Highway page, Celestial page, NMEA Display page.

-This mode is used by dealers to promote the features of the CP190i or CPF190i when on a retail shelf
+This mode is used by dealers to promote the features of the CP390i or CPF390i when on a retail shelf.